 Star Topology Convolution for Graph Representation Learning

 We present a novel graph convolutional method called star topology convolution (STC).
-This method makes graph convolution more similar to conventional convolutional in neural networks (CNNs) in Euclidean feature space.
-Unlike most existing spectral convolution methods, this method learns subgraphs which have a star topology rather than a fixed graph.
-It has fewer parameters in its convolution kernel and is inductive so that it is more flexible and can be applied to large and evolving graphs.
-As for CNNs in Euclidean feature spaces, the convolution kernel is localized and maintains good sharing.
-By increasing the depth of a layer, the method can learn lobal features like a CNN.
-To validate the method, STC was compared to state-of-the-art spectral convolution and spatial convolution methods in a supervised learning setting on three benchmark datasets: Cora, Citeseer and Pubmed.
+This method makes graph convolution more similar to conventional convolutional neural networks (CNNs) in Euclidean feature space.
+Unlike most existing spectral convolutional methods, this method learns subgraphs which have a star topology rather than a fixed graph.
+It has fewer parameters in its convolutional filter and is inductive so that it is more flexible and can be applied to large and evolving graphs.
+As for CNNs in Euclidean feature space, the convolutional filter is localized and maintains a good weight sharing property.
+By introducing deep layers, the method can learn global features like a CNN.
+To validate the method, STC was compared to state-of-the-art spectral convolutional and spatial convolutional methods in a supervised learning setting on three benchmark datasets: Cora, Citeseer and Pubmed.
 The experimental results show that STC outperforms the other methods.
 STC was also applied to protein identification tasks and outperformed traditional and advanced protein identification methods.